Adapted from the National Cancer Institute's Physician Data Query (PDQ®)

 - Patients with classic hairy cell leukemia may receive therapy under the following conditions:

-- After at least 1 prior purine nucleoside analog-containing regimen, or
+- After at least 1 prior purine nucleoside analog-containing regimen (fludarabine, pentostatin, or cladribine), or

 - Relapsed or de novo disease if deemed medically unfit for therapy with a purine nucleoside analog

-- Because there is no recognized standard of care for patients with variant hairy cell leukemia, both previously treated and previously untreated patients with this diagnosis will be eligible
+- Both previously treated and previously untreated patients with this diagnosis will be eligible

 - Eastern Cooperative Oncology Group (ECOG) performance status =< 2 (Karnofsky >= 60%)